zackseliger/diet_chatgpt/README.md

 It's also hosted on http://137.184.35.207/

+## Context-Free Grammar
+All interactions with ChatGPT are in @ai.py, including the context-free grammar

-## Limitations
+### Limitations
-The context-free grammar in @ai.py is not a complete SQL implementation.
+The context-free grammar is not a complete SQL implementation.
 The most obvious limitations are:
 - Numbers cannot have a decimal "."
 - No nested queries.
 So queries like "SELECT * FROM (SELECT ...)" aren't supported